 MONAI workflows can easily set

-We also executed the same test program on Testa A100 GPU with the same software environment, got much faster benchmark for reference:
+We also executed the same test program on NVIDIA A100 GPU with the same software environment, got much faster benchmark for reference:

 More details is available at AMP training tutorial.